 All information application or change for software, system, mail and networking etc. resource.
-It shall be required to apply via Electronic application flow, upon approved by the relevant supervisor, it will be in the process after confirmation.
+It shall be required to apply via electronic application flow, upon approved by the relevant supervisor, it will be in the process after confirmation.

-Information Security Management Solution
+Cyber security Management Solution